Recipes & Nutrition

 Introducing the Diabetes Plate Method

-No matter which eating pattern works best for you, it can still be hard to know where to start when it comes to building healthy meals that help you manage your blood sugar—while still being tasty.
+No matter which eating pattern works best for you, it can still be hard to know where to start when it comes to building healthy meals that help you manage your blood glucose—while still being tasty.

 That’s where the Diabetes Plate Method comes in.
 Using this method, you can create perfectly portioned meals with a healthy balance of vegetables, protein and carbohydrates—without any counting, calculating, weighing or measuring.
-All you need is a plate!

 And once you’ve got the Plate Method down, check out these tasty plates for some meal planning inspiration!
 Find articles like this and more from the nutrition experts at the American Diabetes Association’s Diabetes Food Hub®—the premier food and cooking destination for people living with diabetes and their families.